joew502/Portfolio-Site/README.md

 Viewable at https://joewilson.dev<br>
 Being created in PHP with JavaScript and TailwindCSS\
-Self hosted on Apache on Debian Linux
+Self hosted on Apache on an Debian Linux Server via a Cloudflare Zero Trust Tunnel